thisdougb/thisdougb.github.io/_posts/2019-09-07-deduce-your-way-to-devops-tooling.md

 We tend to go with what we know, or are biased by more recent and frequent events we're conscious of (StackOverflow search results).

 Using a systematic approach to tool choice should put us all in a better place.
-And if DevOps is about anything it's about reducing the manual effort at the keyboard and increasing time spent engineering simplicity.
+And if DevOps is about anything it's about reducing the manual effort at the keyboard and increasing time spent engineering for simplicity.